 Residents Maintain Autonomy

-This metric measures the percent of long-term stay residents that required more assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
-Some experts would argue that this is a reasonable measure of a patient's well-being.
+This datapoint measures the percentage of long-term stay patients that needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and continence.
+Some experts argue that this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This indicates the percent of patients that maintained mobility over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Columbia Crest Center, 21.78 Percentage of Residents Rehospitalized
+In Columbia Crest Center, 25.29% of Residents Rehospitalized

 Short-term Care: ER Visits